HPE security service

 iLO Security State

 Starting with HPE iLO 5, the SecurityState property can be modified.
-The following example retrieves the possible values from an HPE iLO 6 version 1.53 using the HPE iLOrest tool and cURL.
+The following example retrieves the possible values from an HPE iLO 5 or 6 and an HPE iLO 7, using HPE iLOrest and cURL Redfish clients.

 Copy